verbb/formie/docs/developers/reference-tokens.md

 Concatenate the returned string with other text using Twig's `~` operator.

-## Resolving tokens in Twig templates
+## Resolving Tokens in Twig Templates

 When you already have a submission in a Twig template and want the **resolved value** (not the token string), use: